Sinnefa/SPV_Signaling_Pathway_Visualizer_v1.0/README.md

 In any work making use of SPV please cite the following paper

-SPV: a JavaScript Signaling Pathway Visualizer, Bioinformatics, 2018
+<a href="https://doi.org/10.1093/bioinformatics/bty188">SPV: a JavaScript Signaling Pathway Visualizer, Bioinformatics, 2018</a>

-<a href="https://doi.org/10.1093/bioinformatics/bty188">Link to paper</a>

 ## Overview
 This is a Javascript library build on top of D3.js to visualize molecular interactions with particular attention to signaling pathways.